Nigerian English

-Nigerian English, also known as Nigerian Standard English, is a variety of English spoken in Nigeria.
+Nigerian English, also known as Nigerian Standard English (en-NG), is a variety of English spoken in Nigeria.
 Based on British English, the dialect contains various loanwords and collocations from the native languages of Nigeria, due to the need to express concepts specific to the cultures of ethnic groups in the nation (e.g. senior wife).

-Nigerian Pidgin, a pidgin derived from English, is mostly used in informal conversations, but the Nigerian Standard English is used in politics, formal education, the media, and other official uses.
+Nigerian Pidgin, a pidgin derived from English, is mostly used in informal conversations, but Nigerian Standard English is used in politics, formal education, the media, and other official uses.

 Dialects

 There are three main dialects of Nigerian English: Hausa English (spoken by the Hausa), Igbo English (spoken by the Igbo) and Yoruba English (spoken by the Yoruba).
 Nigerian Pidgin English is very commonly spoken in the South-South region of Nigeria, such as in Rivers, Delta, or Bayelsa States.
-It is spoken alongside the corresponding dialectical renderings of Nigerian English, which exists in mediated form throughout all of Nigeria and on a(n) anecdotal, social level are arguably far better-known than the Hausa rendering of it.
+It is spoken alongside the corresponding dialectical renderings of Nigerian English, which exists in mediated form throughout all of Nigeria and on an anecdotal, social level are arguably far better-known than the Hausa rendering of it.

 Although Hausa, Igbo and Yoruba happen to be the three main political entities of Nigeria (based on population-numbers), pidgin English, a local 'patois' that represents a casual variation of Nigerian English, is known to be far more characteristic of the South-South region of Nigeria than anywhere else in the country.

 It is more concentrated than the pidgin spoken in the city of Lagos, which is occasionally seen as merely an urban-Yoruba-mediated version of Nigerian English.
 Warri, Sapele, Port Harcourt and Bini City are examples of major Nigerian cities where truly concentrated pidgin English is spoken, especially relative to others.